Mike reviews the classic semi-auto, the Savage Arms A22 Rifle in 22 LR. Target shooters rejoice.

 Savage Arms A22 22lr Rifle – The Bad

 Because it is a relatively new design, there is no wide aftermarket for accessories or parts as there is for other manufacturers.
-If you are someone who has to change every last part on your rifle in order to customize it, we would advise you to wait and see what comes up in the future, but our practical side says, “Why bother“, Savage got this one right from the start.
+If you are someone who has to change every last part of your rifle to customize it, we would advise you to wait and see what comes up in the future, but our practical side says, “Why bother“, Savage got this one right from the start.

-Our only real criticism came from the trigger, that we actually loved when touching off for a single shot.
+Our only real criticism came from the trigger that we actually loved when touching off for a single shot.

 At one point during our testing, the safety was bumped.
 Unbeknownst to us, the trigger still flows while the safety is engaged and it made us think we had a bad batch of ammunition until we physically inspected it.
 Knowing that ahead of time may save you some ammunition; we tend to prefer rifles that have no trigger movement with the safety engaged, though.